Bootstrap

 Why is the resurrection significant for Christians?

-The resurrection is significant as it represents victory over death and the promise of eternal life for believers.
+The resurrection is significant because it validates Christ's victory over sin and death, assuring believers of eternal life.

 Mary